 An in-house recording studio dedicated to your audiovisual projects

 In our in-house studio we record actors from our professional network who work in more than 35 languages.
-Alongside them, our in-house international audiovisual professionals ensure compliance with the broadcasting standards of each country.
+Alongside them, our in-house international audiovisual translation services professionals ensure compliance with the broadcasting standards of each country.

 A team with special expertise in video projects

 Our team of in-house translators specializing in voice-over/voice-over translation and subtitling adapt your foreign language video content.
 They work closely with our specialized audiovisual project managers.
 Our sound technicians (recording, editing, mixing) – experts in voice-over and voice-over translation – are responsible for handling your files.
 Finally, our After Effects artist integrates the subtitles, as well as any text that appears on the screen.